-The libvision transfer API provides functionally for receiving the processing results of SceneScan over a computer network.
-Furthermore, the API also allows for the transmission of image pairs.
+The libvision transfer API provides functionality for receiving the processing results of SceneScan over a computer network.
+Furthermore, the API also allows for the transmission of image data.
 It can thus be used for emulating SceneScan when performing systems development, or for transmitting image data to SceneScan when using network image input.

-The transmitted processing results always consist of two images.
-Usually these are the rectified left camera image and the computed left camera disparity map.
-If configured, however, SceneScan can also provide the raw camera images or the rectified images of both cameras (see Section 9.9).
+The transmitted processing results consist of a set of images.
+Usually these are the rectified left image and the computed disparity map.
+If configured, however, SceneScan can also provide the raw recorded images or both rectified images (see Section 9.9).

-Original and rectified camera images are typically transmitted with a bit-depth of 8 bits or 12 bits per pixel.
+Original and rectified camera images are typically transmitted with a monochrome bit-depth of 8 bits or 12 bits per pixel, or in 8-bit RGB mode.
 The disparity map is always transmitted with a bit depth of 12 bits.
 Inside the library, the disparity map and any 12-bit images are inflated to 16 bits, to allow for more efficient processing.

-The API provides three classes that can be used for receiving and transmitting image pairs:
+The API provides three classes that can be used for receiving and transmitting image data:

 - ImageProtocol is the most low-level interface.
-This class allows for the encoding and decoding of image pairs to / from network messages.
-You will have to handle all network communication yourself. - ImageTransfer opens up a network socket for sending and receiving image pairs.
-This class is single-threaded and will thus block when receiving or transmitting data.
+This class allows for the encoding and decoding of image sets to / from network messages.
+You will have to handle all network communication yourself. - ImageTransfer opens up a network socket for sending and receiving image sets.
+This class is single-threaded and will thus block when receiving or transmitting data. - AsyncTransfer allows for the asynchronous reception or transmission of image sets.
+This class creates one or more threads that handle all network communication.